vchakrab/DiffDel/README.md

 1. Verifies MySQL is reachable (prints a helpful error if not)
 2. Creates and populates all five databases from the CSVs in `csv_files/`
 3. Runs all experiments (~3–4 hours with default parameters)
-4. Generates all figures into `fig/`
+4. Generates all figures into `fig/`.
+The graphing code assumes that the full experiment has ran and will produce an error if the full set of default parameters has not run and isn't present in  `/data/`.

 ### Default experiment parameters (in `collect_data.py`):
 ```python